-5. Risk Identification and Assessment
+8. Risk Identification and Assessment

-All new debt portfolios purchases, or significant operational changes are subject to a thorough and documented risk assessment to identify potential risks.
+All new debt portfolios purchases, or significant operational changes (covered by the New Product Approval Process Procedure) are subject to a thorough and documented risk assessment to identify potential risks.
 Prior to new debt portfolio purchases, the Company shall undertake appropriate due diligence process.